 - Configure the management computer with a static IP address on the same network as the trusted interface of your device.
 Or, configure the management computer to accept an IP address assigned with DHCP.

-For a Firebox M5600, make sure that an interface module is installed in slot A when you start the Firebox with factory-default settings.
+For a Firebox M5600 or M5800, make sure that an interface module is installed in slot A when you start the Firebox with factory-default settings.
 For more information, see About Modular Interfaces.

 Start the Quick Setup Wizard

-- Use an Ethernet cable to connect interface 1 of your Firebox to your computer.
-For a Firebox M5600, connect to interface 32.
+- Use an Ethernet cable to connect interface 1 of your Firebox to your computer, or connect to the management interface.

 For wireless Firebox models that run Fireware v12.5.3 or higher, you can use Wi-Fi to connect to the Firebox for setup.
 Use these default Wi-Fi settings: